oizgagin/ing/ARCHITECTURE.md

-# HOW IT WORKS
+# OVERVIEW

-In general, I've tried to sketch some basic skeleton, but with ability to scale it if needed.
+In general, I've tried to sketch some basic (having only "interesting" parts) skeleton, but with ability to scale it if needed.

-1. incoming kafka stream of RSVPs;
+1. rsvps are coming from Kafka;

 2. persistance is implemented on top of PostgreSQL;

 3. redis to cache event info;

-4. for top k events request is dynamic (passed in request);
+4. for top k events `k` is dynamic (passed in request);

-5. only rsvps with "yes" response are considered when calculating top k events.
+5. only rsvps with "yes" response are considered when calculating top k events;

+6. simple methods for getting member/group/revenue info by its id are omitted (they're very simple).

 # "PRODUCTION-READINESS"